raman162/UofICS410FinalProject/README.md

 ```
               precision    recall  f1-score   support

-non-positive       0.71      1.00      0.83        10
-    positive       1.00      0.60      0.75        10
+non-positive       0.88      0.95      0.91      2014
+    positive       0.94      0.85      0.90      1842

-    accuracy                           0.80        20
+    accuracy                           0.91      3856
-   macro avg       0.86      0.80      0.79        20
+   macro avg       0.91      0.90      0.90      3856
-weighted avg       0.86      0.80      0.79        20
+weighted avg       0.91      0.91      0.90      3856

-Accuracy:  0.8
+Accuracy:  0.9050829875518672
 ```

-The classifier can be loaded for usage in scripts by doing the following
+The classifier can be loaded and used on new documents.
+Enter the python console and run the following commands
 ```
 import classifier.py

 text_classifier = classifier.load(classifier.CLASSIFIER_FILE)
+docs = [
-docs = ['Scheduled transportation for patient appointment on Thursday', 'discussed personal goals with patient']
+  'Scheduled transportation for patient appointment on Thursday',
-prepped_docs = classifier.prepare_data(docs)
+  'discussed personal goals with patient for patient to work on quitting smoking'
+  ]
-predictions = text_classifier.predict(prepped_docs)
+predictions = classifier.predict(text_classifier, docs)
 print(predictions)
 ```